decentramall/contracts/README.md

 ### 🏠 Estate Agent
 The EstateAgent houses the bonding curve function and purchasing and selling of SPACE tokens. <br />
 Since the SPACE tokens have to be minted only when a buyer exists, the bonding curve requires a slight modification to its implementation.
 It allows for continuous minting of tokens but only up to a certain threshold which is declared during initialization under *_currentLimit*.

+### 💵 Rental Agent
+Handles the rental of SPACE tokens.
+Each rental lasts for **1 year** and will cost 1/10 of the current SPACE purchase price.

+### 🗳️ Administration
+Handles adding/removing admins from control of the contract